PeiyuanQi/WMD/README.md

 # WMD Wrapper Implementation

-This is an implementation of Wrapper for WMD (Word Move Distance) based on gensim lib in python.
+This is an implementation of Wrapper for WMD (Word Mover's Distance) based on gensim lib in python.

 ## Requirement
 - Python3 and supporting packages: Gensim, Numpy, Pandas, NLTK.